Gera1313/redux-store/README.md

 July 22, 2024: Fixed most errors.

+Going on vacation for two weeks.
+Will work on this later.

 For instructions to add Redux to your application, refer to the [Redux Fundamentals basic tutorial](https://redux.js.org/basics/basic-tutorial).

 I have used the Stripe API to process payments, which includes making front-end and back-end changes.
 Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
 Refer to the [Stripe docs on testing your integration](https://stripe.com/docs/testing).